fishertsau/PotPro54/tests/AddOnAndOptionFeature.md

 # What can we do with add-on option?
-- Create page
+ok - Create page
-- Store
+ok - Store
-- Edit page
+ok - Edit page
-- Update
+ok - Update
-- List view
+ok - List view
-- Detail view
+ok - Detail view

 - Only Authorized person is allowed to do CRUD